 Feel free to contact us if you have any additional questions or concerns.

 Inpatient rehabilitative care is when rehabilitative services are provided to patients in a hospital setting.
 Rehabilitation is a medical specialty that helps people recovering from disabling diseases or injuries.
-It can be effective for a myriad of people, including those recovering from orthopedic injuries, strokes, brain and spinal cord injuries, and other impairments as a result of injuries or illnesses.
+Rehabilitation is a medical specialty that helps people recovering from or living with disabilities caused by injuries, illnesses, or chronic medical conditions.
+This can include impairments caused by strokes, brain injuries, spinal cord injuries, Parkinson’s disease, multiple sclerosis, and other conditions.

 Rehabilitation is significant to a patient’s healing process.
 Patients who receive rehabilitative services in a hospital setting often experience positive results in regaining or improving productivity and independence.
 For example, a recent national study shows that patients treated in inpatient rehabilitation facilities have better long-term results than those treated in skilled nursing facilities.
 The study, which was commissioned by the ARA Research Institute, shows that patients treated in rehabilitation hospitals live longer, have less hospital and ER visits, and remain longer in their homes without additional outpatient services.